Job title: Senior Lecturer, Music

 PhD Supervision Topics

-Currently welcoming proposals which align with the Musical Situations reading and discussion group.
+• Currently welcoming proposals which align with the Musical Situations study group.